ANAMIKA

 -----------

 By 4 pm, I reach Oasis restaurant.
 Koshari is waiting.
-The dish is bland and feels like a cross between upma and pasta but I am starving so conquering a massive plateful is no big deal.
+The dish feels like a cross between upma and pasta and is quite bland; but I am starving so conquering a massive plateful is no big deal.

 I now ponder what to do with the rest of evening.
 I positively do not want to see the Mummification Museum.
 Among the temples, the Luxor temple stays open till 10 and gets lit up in the evenings.
 So, I decide to revisit it.
 Since I know the folks at Oasis well by now, I can leave the luggage there.